noahehall/theBookOfNoah/0current/aws/exams/services/Storage/elasticblockstore.md

 ## features

 - designed for scaling high performance workloads
-- high availability, replication in/across AZs, 5 9s durability
+- high availability, replication in/across AZs, 5 9s durability: automatically replicated in its availability zone
 - build SAN in the cloud for i/o intensive apps
 - run relational/nosql database
-- resize clusters for big data analytics engines
+- runtime flexible: modify volume type/size, IOPS configuration, resize clusters for big data analytics engines
+- data persists and is not attached to EC2 lifecycle
+- opt-in data encryption for all volume types

 ### pricing